Quick Links

 How is the timetabled curriculum supplemented or enriched by other approaches to learning?

 Each element of the course will be linked to an up to date business scenario.
-We extensively use Tutor2u blogS which are relevant to the syllabus content.
+We extensively use Tutor2u blogs which are relevant to the syllabus content.
 During the ownership element of the course students take part in a stock market investment exercise with real time share prices.

 The course content is linked to the wider environment in terms of digital marketing and guest speakers provide additional information to students.